OS2borgerPC/os2borgerpc-image/docs/source/dev.rst

 to open ``os2borgerpc_installation.sh`` and remove the reboot command at line 41.

-# Change execution rights for the installation file.
+Change execution rights for the installation file.
+Open a terminal:

-Open a terminal,

 .. code-block:: bash

 	sudo chmod +x os2borgerpc_installation.sh

-# Start the installation:
+Start the installation:

 .. code-block:: bash